 Since all matters concerning OSAP are completed electronically, there should be no problem for you to receive your student loan while you are on exchange.
 Information and links for all federal and provincial student loans can be found on the Government of Canada website.

 Some countries and even host universities have travel grants, bursaries, and scholarships available for exchange students.
 Start searching and applying as soon as possible.
-In some cases, the application deadline may be many months before your planned departure and often require references, transcripts, etc. that can take some time to obtain.
+In some cases, the application deadline may be many months before your planned departure and often require references, transcripts, etc. which can take some time to obtain.

 Some Country Specific Travel Scholarships